 The student has several options for payment: payment in full for a semester or a monthly payment plan for a semester.
-Once a student is accepted at FBCI, he will receive information regarding setting up his payment plan.
-If a student fails to comply with setting up arrangements by the deadline, a late fee of \$75 will be applied to their account.
+Once accepted at FBCI, students will receive information regarding setting up a payment plan.
+A \$75 late fee will be applied to the accounts of students failing to comply with setting up payment arrangements by the deadline.